psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 2. **EFB UI Development**
    - Foundation framework is complete (Phase 1)
    - Basic UI components are complete (Phase 2)
+   - Aircraft visualization is complete (Phase 3)
+   - Flight phase integration is complete (Phase 4)
    - Custom controls have been implemented
    - Navigation system is in place
    - Data binding infrastructure is working
+   - Phase-aware UI components are implemented
-   - Home page is implemented
+   - Notification system is in place
-   - Preparing for Aircraft Visualization (Phase 3)
+   - Preparing for Airline Theming System (Phase 5)

 3. **Functional Status**
    - Core connectivity to ProsimA320 and MSFS2020 is stable